dochead/agent-factory/START_HERE.md

 - List view must use denormalized data (even if it's simple for this app)
 - Frontend must generate API client from OpenAPI contract (never hand-write API calls)

-Use the architect microagent.
 Do NOT implement yet, just create the design artifacts.
 ```

 ## Phase 2: Review & Approve